ISISComputingGroup/ibex_developers_manual/Adding-motor-IOC-to-global-motor-moving-and-stop-all.md

 * $(IFIOC) will have value "IFIOC_SMC100_01"
 So the item   $(IFIOC)= , (the space before the comma is important) will expand to   IFIOC_SMC100_01= ,  for use within the DB file

 As motion is across multiple IOCs, splitting each IOC into a different calc record input was the safest approach at the time to avoid possible misses, so each IOC needs to load motorUtil.db and map to a different calc record input to avoid clashes of values.
-The mechanism is independent of what table of motors position the IOC occupies, though it might look like that was true from the way the galil is implemented.
+The mechanism is independent of what table of motors position the IOC occupies.